Leveraging Feedback and Complaints for Service Improvement (managers and team leaders)

-- Type of program Online, Masterclass
+- Type of program Online, Workshop

 - Sector relevance Residential aged care, Home and community care, Retirement living and seniors housing, CHSP providers